dojo/docs/developer/design/builder.rst

 property, then the build system automatically consumes that default profile for that package.
-The build system will use any properties in the default profile that are not explicitly mentioned a profile provided at the command line; this allows an easy way to selectively override profile property values found in the default profile for a particular package.
+The build system will use any properties in the default profile that are not explicitly mentioned a profile provided at the command line; this allows an easy way to selectively override profile property values found in the default profile for a particular package or build scenario.

 Mixing Multiple Profile Sources
 -------------------------------

-Porfiles can come from many sources:
+Porfiles and profile properties can come from many sources:

-* profiles resources
+* profile resources
-* dataConfig and/or require configuration objects
+* dataConfig and/or require configuration resources
 * package.json resources
 * default profiles as given by package.json resources
+* individual profile property values can be given directly on the command line

 This begs the question, what happens when multiple sources try to set the same package property?
 The answer: generally, properties are mixed so that properties that come from sources specified later on the command line overwrite properties